 • In emergency situations, all family will be asked to wait in the waiting area.

-• There are some situations that visiting may be extremely limited, please respect this, it is for the mother’s safety
+• There are some situations that visiting may be extremely limited.
+Please respect this, as it is for the mother’s safety and well-being.

 • Visitors are to wait in the waiting room when not with the patient (not in the hallway of labor and delivery).

 • No eating or drinking is allowed in the Labor Department.